rlluis/liferayFragments/README.md

  - Create a Slider with a Collection Display Fragment in a very easy way.
 No need to create ADT for Asset Publisher, just Fragments (News Slider and Collection Display Fragment)
  - The Fragment just needs to be added as the main one to be used in the Collection, leaving the collection configuration (Grid, etc.) as it is by default
  - The Fragment let you configure different settings for the Slider like its type (Full, Centered, Fade), Colors of the arrows, Dots, speed, etc.
+ - For the EDIT mode to work, the JQuery will be loaded just one second after everything is loaded (only if edit mode).
+Pending to make this better but working on my tests so far

  ![liferayFragments](/images/NewsSlider.png)